Super Bowl XLIX: Second half

-Seattle took the second half kickoff and drove 72 yards to the Patriots eight-yard line, featuring a 15-yard run by Lynch and a 45-yard reception by Matthews.
-After Lynch was stopped on third-and-one in the red zone, Steven Hauschka finished the drive with a 27-yard field goal, giving Seattle their first lead of the game at 17–14.
-On New England's next possession, linebacker Bobby Wagner's interception of a Brady pass and six-yard return gave the Seahawks the ball at midfield.
-Just as with their last interception, Seattle lost a key defensive player due to injury.
+Seattle took the second-half kickoff and drove 72 yards to the New England 8-yard line, featuring a 15-yard run by Lynch and a 45-yard reception by Matthews.
+After Lynch was stopped for no gain on 3rd-and-1 in the red zone, kicker Stephen Hauschka finished the drive with a 27-yard field goal, giving Seattle their first lead of the game, 17–14.
+On the Patriots' next possession, Seattle linebacker Bobby Wagner intercepted a Brady pass and returned it 6 yards to the New England 34, but an illegal blocking penalty against cornerback Richard Sherman after Wagner's interception forced the Seahawks to start their ensuing possession at midfield.
+Just as with their last interception, Seattle lost a key defensive player to injury.
 Defensive end Cliff Avril lay on the field motionless.
 After finally getting to his feet, he entered concussion protocol and did not re-enter the game.
-Seattle's pass rush, particularly Bennett inside and Avril outside, had hurried Brady into several drive-ending incompletions as well as the first interception.
-"At times that night in the desert Bennett and Avril controlled the line of scrimmage almost by themselves."
+Seattle's pass rush, particularly Michael Bennett inside and Avril outside, had hurried Brady into several drive-ending incompletions as well as the first interception.
+Wrote Gregg Bell of the Tacoma News Tribune, "At times that night in the desert Bennett and Avril controlled the line of scrimmage almost by themselves."
 With Avril out, the Patriots were able to double-team Bennett and give Brady more time in the pocket.

-Following Wagner's interception, Seattle's offense took advantage of the turnover, driving 50 yards in six plays and scoring on Wilson's three-yard touchdown pass to Doug Baldwin, who was penalized 15 yards for unsportsmanlike conduct for an improper end-zone celebration.
-This made the score 24–14, and it would remain this way going into the fourth quarter.
-Until this game, no team in Super Bowl history had come back to win after facing a fourth-quarter deficit of more than seven points.
+Despite the penalty against Sherman, Seattle's offense took advantage of the turnover, driving 50 yards in six plays, which featured three runs by Lynch for 18 yards and a 15-yard scramble by Wilson.
+The drive ended with Wilson's 3-yard touchdown pass to wide receiver Doug Baldwin, who was penalized 15 yards on the kickoff after the play for an inappropriate celebration.
+The score increased Seattle's lead to 24–14, and it would remain this way going into the fourth quarter.
+Until this game, no team in Super Bowl history had come back to win after facing a fourth-quarter deficit of more than a touchdown.